 Training can help mitigate unconscious bias and does serve a purpose.
 But the solution needs to run deeper than this.
 Employees need to understand how biases can impede the performance of the organisation—and that the impact of unconscious bias can be felt in every aspect of the organisation, from recruitment to client solutions and career progression, to feeling safe being your authentic self.
 If left unchecked, unconscious bias can even impact your ability to both attract and retain talent.

 An example of how you can think beyond bias is Deloitte’s Business Chemistry Framework, which provides a simple yet powerful way to identify meaningful differences between people’s working styles.
 The framework highlights the added value a member brings to the team and the additional resources needed for them to excel.
 How does this address unconscious bias?5 By shifting the focus to predetermined categories, based not on an individual’s heritage, gender, or social class, but on whether they are one of four categories as defined by the framework: Pioneer, Driver, Integrator, and Guardian.
 Each category is associated with a set of behaviours and traits.
 Although the solution is not perfect, as trying to put anyone in a “box” is never an ideal solution, it does provide a different set of acceptable triggers when building business relationships.

 Building a winning strategy

 There is little doubt that how we address unconscious bias internally can ultimately impact winning in the global marketplace.
-No organization can afford to ignore the fact that strategy without diversity will not lead to success in the 21st century.
-The importance of diversity needs to permeate the culture of your organization, embedded seamlessly into every process, every decision, every engagement, and ultimately every interaction.
+No organisation can afford to ignore the fact that strategy without diversity will not lead to success in the 21st century.
+The importance of diversity needs to permeate the culture of your organisation, embedded seamlessly into every process, every decision, every engagement, and ultimately every interaction.